peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** Domain

 **Category:** Invariant
-**Description:** Every Conversation MUST have exactly one `userId` owner, set at creation and never changed.
+**Description:** Every Conversation MUST have exactly one `OWNED_BY` edge to a User, set at creation and never changed.

 **Rationale:** Establishes clear data ownership and access control.